-- Molecular Biology and Biotechnology Research Laboratory (BTRL): The BTRL is equipped with state-of-the-art instrumentation such as the ballistic bombardment device (gene gun), thermal cycler, growth chambers, CO2 Incubator, transfer hoods and several other pieces of equipment needed for conducting experiments in biotechnology and molecular biology.
+- Molecular Biology and Biotechnology Research Laboratory (BTRL) (Drew Griffith): The BTRL is equipped with state-of-the-art instrumentation such as the ballistic bombardment device (gene gun), thermal cycler, growth chambers, CO2 Incubator, transfer hoods and several other pieces of equipment needed for conducting experiments in biotechnology and molecular biology.

-- Hemolytic Anemia Research Laboratory: This laboratory is fully equipped with a Beckman centrifuge, UV Spectrophotometer, Waters HPLC, Laminar Flow Hood, and gel electrophoresis units required to conduct hematology research.
+- Hemolytic Anemia Research Laboratory (Drew Griffith): This laboratory is fully equipped with a Beckman centrifuge, UV Spectrophotometer, Waters HPLC, Laminar Flow Hood, and gel electrophoresis units required to conduct hematology research.
 Undergraduate students conduct research in this laboratory as part of their research courses.

-- Environmental Health Research Facility: This facility is well equipped to conduct analytical environmental health research.
+- Environmental Science Lab (Drew Griffith): This facility is well equipped to conduct analytical environmental science research.
 The equipment includes: a Inductively Coupled Plasma Optical Emission Spectrometer, an Atomic Absorption Spectrophotometer, a Gas Chromatograph, a Liquid Scintillation Counter, and a Gamma Counter.
 This laboratory has the capability of analyzing organochlorine compounds, PCBs, PAHs, dioxins, heavy metals and radionuclides in biological tissues, plant, soil and sediments.

 - The Living Marine Resources Cooperative Science Center (LMRCSC): The LMRCSC is an established collaborative research center, with partners including NOAA and the University of Maryland, which prepares students for careers in marine science.
-The center has been instrumental in providing the training for the science majors and marine science graduate students in conducting research.
+The center has been instrumental in providing training for science majors and marine science graduate students to conduct research.
 Each year the center enables many students to present papers at national and international conferences.

 - Chemistry Research Laboratories: There are four state-of-the art research laboratories, an instrument room and a cold room in the renovated Drew-Griffith Building.
 There is also a computer laboratory for the chemistry program.
 The instruments available for teaching and research are of the quality and caliber to support graduate level research, including a JEOL ECX 300 MHz Nuclear Magnetic Resonance (NMR) Spectrometer, Varian BioMelt Uv-Visible Spectrophotometer and Fluorescence BioMelt, Thermo Electron Polaris Polaris Q, CEM Microwave System, Applied Separations Super Critical Fluid Extraction System and Shimadzu Prestige FT-IR.